Harsh-Patel-CS/cbhacks/README.md

 # cbhacks
 a project i made for cb hacks competion
 PLEASE NOTE: this is only for my school project. it is in no way optimized.
-I am not a proffesional. do not use this for your personal projects or any other thing.
+I am not a proffesional. do not use this for your personal projects or any other thing. alot of libraries need to be imported and downloaded.